naeemmahmud70/Patients-care-client/README.md

 - Doctor can give prescription, change status of the appointment.
 - Doctor can add another doctor and can see the pending, todays and total appointment in the dashboard.
 - Firebase Authentication & hosting are also included.
+- use default admin access with email default77@admin.com and #dev2021.

 # Technology
 - HTML5